 Professor Andy Singer, Faculty Advisor

 Professor Singer is the Fox Family Professor of Electrical and Computer Engineering and the Associate Dean for Innovation and Entrepreneurship at the University of Illinois at Urbana-Champaign.
 He has co-founded two communication technology companies, Intersymbol Communications in 2007 and OceanComm in 2014, and is involved with several entrepreneurship-oriented courses and programs.
-Professor Singer is also an Alexa Fellow, encouraging innovation and entrepreneurship in smart-home and voice-interface technology.

 Ryan M. Corey, Team Leader